mathamphetamine/Renaissance_Stock_Ranking/README.md

 For detailed troubleshooting guide, see [User Guide](docs/user_guide.md).

+## Glossary of Terms

+For team members who may be less familiar with Python or technical terminology, here's a quick reference:

+- **CSV**: Comma-Separated Values file - a simple text file format that stores tabular data with commas between values
+- **ISIN**: International Securities Identification Number - a 12-character alphanumeric code that uniquely identifies a specific security
+- **Terminal Command/Command Line**: A text-based interface to control your computer by typing commands
+- **Virtual Environment**: An isolated Python environment that allows packages to be installed for use by a particular project only
+- **Repository**: A storage location for software packages, typically used with version control systems like Git
+- **Dependencies**: External software packages that your project relies on to function
+- **Script**: A file containing Python code that can be executed
+- **Module**: A Python file containing definitions and statements that can be imported and used in other Python files

+## Installation for Non-Technical Users

+If you're not familiar with Python or command-line interfaces, here's a simplified guide:

+### Windows Installation
+1. **Install Python**:
+   - Download Python 3.8 or higher from [python.org](https://www.python.org/downloads/)
+   - During installation, check "Add Python to PATH"
+   - Click "Install Now"

+2. **Get the Stock Ranking System**:
+   - Download the ZIP file of this project from GitHub
+   - Extract the ZIP file to a folder on your computer

+3. **Open Command Prompt**:
+   - Press Windows+R, type "cmd" and press Enter
+   - Navigate to the project folder:
+     ```
+     cd path\to\Renaissance_Stock_Ranking
+     ```

+4. **Set Up the System**:
+   - Create a virtual environment (one-time setup):
+     ```
+     python -m venv venv
+     venv\Scripts\activate
+     pip install -r requirements.txt
+     ```

+5. **Use the System**:
+   - Place your data files in the "data" folder
+   - Run the system:
+     ```
+     python src\main.py
+     ```
+   - Check the "output" folder for results

+### Mac/Linux Installation
+1. **Install Python** (if not already installed):
+   - Mac: Install Homebrew, then run `brew install python3`
+   - Linux: Use package manager, e.g., `sudo apt install python3`

+2. **Get the Stock Ranking System**:
+   - Download the ZIP file from GitHub
+   - Extract to your preferred location

+3. **Open Terminal**:
+   - Navigate to the project folder:
+     ```
+     cd path/to/Renaissance_Stock_Ranking
+     ```

+4. **Set Up the System**:
+   - Create a virtual environment (one-time setup):
+     ```
+     python3 -m venv venv
+     source venv/bin/activate
+     pip install -r requirements.txt
+     ```

+5. **Use the System**:
+   - Place your data files in the "data" folder
+   - Run the system:
+     ```
+     python src/main.py
+     ```
+   - Check the "output" folder for results

 ## GitHub Deployment Instructions

 If you need to deploy this project to your own GitHub repository: